Nabinho/Everything-Controller-V2.0/README.md

 * 4x - [Cherry MX Switches (any color)](https://pt.aliexpress.com/item/1005006255961111.html?spm=a2g0o.cart.0.0.360c7f06wTXtF8&mp=1&gatewayAdapt=glo2bra);
 * 2x - [PS5 Hall Effect Joystick](https://pt.aliexpress.com/item/1005006165745072.html?spm=a2g0o.order_list.order_list_main.58.3876caa4MgzPN5&gatewayAdapt=glo2bra);

-Besides the electronics componentes, a pair of 18650 Li-Ion batteries is necessary to power the controller.
+Besides the electronics components, a pair of 18650 Li-Ion batteries is necessary to power the controller.

 Some screws and nuts ares also recommended to mount the soldered PCB in an acrylic or 3D printed backplate.